Charles to visit Wales as he emerges from isolation after catching Covid again

 Charles was forced to pull out of engagements in Winchester last week after testing positive for Covid-19.

+At the time Clarence House said the prince had “no knowledge” of the alleged cash-for-honours scandal.

+Mr Fawcett, who has since resigned as chief executive of the Foundation, was accused of promising to help secure a knighthood and British citizenship for a Saudi billionaire donor.

-It was announced on February 10 that the royal, who first fell ill with the virus in 2020, had received a positive test result.
+It was announced on February 10 that the prince, who first fell ill with coronavirus in 2020, had received a positive test result.

 Under the current rules, people can leave isolation after five full days, if they test negative on days five and six.